 Part 1: Meeting the Need

-Americans are living longer than ever before – and with age comes the increased need to understand health and disease.
-Yet just 3 percent of seniors have the foundational knowledge to monitor their personal health, follow care plans, and pursue healthy behaviors.
+Yet surprisingly, just 3 percent of seniors have the foundational knowledge to monitor their personal health, follow care plans, and pursue healthy behaviors.
+“We work with senior living communities to help residents understand how they can put less stress on the heart,” says Whitwell.

 Focusing on Education

-“At Lifetime Wellness, we’re devoted to partnering with senior communities to support residents living with heart conditions and to promote wellness as a way of life,” Whitwell says.
-“That starts with education – helping seniors understand how their heart functions, make better lifestyle choices, and be part of the overall conversation about heart health.”
+“At Lifetime Wellness, we’re devoted to partnering with senior communities to support residents living with heart conditions and to promote wellness as a way of life, that starts with education – helping seniors understand how their heart functions, make better lifestyle choices, and be part of the overall conversation about heart health.”

 Lifetime Wellness publishes a Cardiac Education Newsletter for distribution in partner communities.
 It focuses on easy-to-understand heart disease facts, for example: